Why Doctors And Medical Journals Are Fighting Over Health Care In Kashmir

 In addition, there have been reports in the media of severe shortages of life-saving medicines, although the Jammu and Kashmir authorities have denied that such shortages exist.

-Shahid Choudhury, District Magistrate/Development Commissioner of Srinagar tweeted:
+Shahid Choudhary, District Magistrate/Development Commissioner of Srinagar tweeted:

 All concerns and worries are deeply appreciated but we were not low on medical stocks even for a single day.
 No interruption in supplies.
 Still open to help individual cases, if any.— Shahid Choudhary (@listenshahid) August 23, 2019